What will happen to the royal family’s line of succession?

 On Thursday 8 September, Buckingham Palace announced that the Queen had passed away aged 96, after 70 years on the throne.

-Buckingham Palace said in a statement: “The Queen died peacefully at Balmoral this afternoon.
-The King and The Queen Consort will remain at Balmoral this evening and will return to London tomorrow.”
+His title and role was later confirmed during a ceremony in London on 10 September, but his coronation is not expected to be until sometime next year.

-As Charles becomes King, his wife, the Duchess of Cornwall is expected to be named Queen Consort.
+Charles’ new role means that his wife, Camilla Parker Bowles is now Queen Consort.

-Prince Charles’ first-born child, the Duke of Cambridge is now heir apparent followed by his son, Prince George.
+Prince Charles’ first-born child, the Prince William is now the Prince of Wales, and is heir apparent followed by his son, Prince George, who is third in line to the throne.

 However, Prince Andrew comes next in line even though he is the Queen’s third child – and the reason for this can be traced back to an out-dated rule.